BW PolyureaProtective CoatingsContact

 What is this hand-applied polyurea concrete floor system used for?

-It is used for prepared concrete floors requiring waterproofing, anti-corrosion protection, wear resistance and weather-resistant exposed floor protection under abrasion, foot or light vehicle traffic, water contact and chemical splash conditions.
+It is used for prepared concrete floors requiring waterproofing support, anti-corrosion support, wear resistance and exposed floor protection under abrasion, foot traffic, light vehicle traffic, water contact, occasional chemical splash and weather exposure.

 Why does the system use BW8009 primer?

 BW8009 is the concrete primer.
-It seals capillary pores, helps control absorption differences and supports adhesion before the BW6-9527 quartz-sand build layers.
+It seals capillary pores, helps control absorption differences and supports adhesion before the BW6-9527 quartz-sand build layers are applied.

 Why are there two BW6-9527 quartz-sand build layers?

-The first BW6-9527 quartz-sand layer fills fine defects and starts the hand-applied polyurea build layer.
-The second layer builds additional thickness and creates a sanding-ready surface before topcoat application.
+The first BW6-9527 quartz-sand layer helps fill fine defects and starts the hand-applied build structure.
+The second layer adds thickness and creates a sanding-ready surface before BW0-8027 topcoat application.

 Which product forms the exposed wear-resistant topcoat?

-BW0-8027 forms the exposed wear-resistant weather-resistant floor topcoat.
-It helps protect the floor against abrasion, weather exposure, water contact, chemical splash and surface wear.
+BW0-8027 forms the exposed wear-resistant and weather-resistant floor topcoat.
+It helps protect the floor surface against abrasion, weather exposure, water contact, occasional chemical splash, color aging and surface wear.

 Can the exact BW6-9527 build-layer consumption be fixed before inspection?